 One way a key property of logic shows itself is that large complex logical landscapes (that is us, these days) are increasingly hard to change.
 Large transformations in/with IT are slow, costly, and often fail.
 Why?
 Why is it that instead of getting better and better at it, we seem to get slower and slower?
 Because, contrary to what is often said: change is not just speeding up, it is — in the reality of organisations — often also slowing down.
 Changing a core IT system in your landscape takes more time and money than building a large new building.
 Change in IT is hard. (***)

 But what makes it so hard?

-Three things make it hard: (1) the sheer volume of interconnected logic; (2) the limitations of us humans when working with logic — we’re better at frisbee; and (3) the brittleness of logic.
+Three things make it hard: (1) the sheer volume of interconnected logic; (2) the limitations of us humans when working with logic — we’re better at frisbee; and (3) the brittleness of logical landscapes.

 The brittleness of logical landscapes